SmartAgentProtocol/SmartAgents/MorpheusYP.md

 # Morpheus Yellow Paper

 This paper describes the technical details of the Morpheus full node, Morpheus Smart Contract, and related proofs.
 Presented as written in the whitepaper contributed by the anonymous developers Morpheus, Trinity & Neo.
+Link to the whitepaper here: https://github.com/SmartAgentProtocol/SmartAgents/blob/main/MorpheusWP.md

 ## Morpheus Smart Contracts & Oracle Descriptions
 On chain actions that need to be validated by the Morpheus smart contract.